 For us, we must continue to educate upon the nature of our British political relationship, and we must emphasise the value of our one Big Country.

 You won't hear this valuable material anywhere else.
 Please join the backbone of AFFG, our monthly 'Union Supporters'.
 Our monthly donors ensure we continue month on month.
-Please become part of this core group from as little as £1.15 a week (£5 a month) here.
+Please become part of this core group from as little as 0.69p a week (£3 a month) or £1.15 a week (£5 a month) here.

 If you become a Union Supporter you're entitled to our magazine 'Union Heart' and a free Union Heart enamel badge.
 You'll also get an exclusive invite to our Union Social (when that is able to happen again)!